jinmingjian/jinmingjian.github.io/content/pages/resume.md

 I am best known as [tonystarkjin/至尊宝](https://tianchi.aliyun.com/home/science/scienceDetail?userId=52240395) , a grand prizes hunter in the series of Alibaba Tianchi Engineering Competitions.
 The main prizes can be seen in the [section of Awards](###Awards).

-This makes following records in the range of 2015 - 2020 Tianchi competition reasons:
+This makes following records in the range of 2015 - 2020 Tianchi competition seasons:

 * **Person with the Most Total Prizes** in the history of Alibaba Tianchi Engineering Competitions (2015 - 2020): Two silver cups, three medals, four awarded titles, numerous gifts

 * **Person with the Most Total Money Rewards** in the history of Alibaba Tianchi Engineering Competitions (2015 - 2020)

-* **Highest rewards in all solo participants (one-person teams)** in the history of Alibaba Tianchi Engineering Competitions (2015 - 2020), and for the two successive 2018 to 2019 reasons.
+* **Highest rewards in all solo participants (one-person teams)** in the history of Alibaba Tianchi Engineering Competitions (2015 - 2020), and for the two successive 2018 to 2019 seasons.

-NOTE: It is better to check [the wonderful in the section of Talks and Writings](###Talks%20and%20Writings), not only the prizes.
-Sometimes, the prizes for all kinds of competitions are just like microbenchmarks.
-There are definitely kinds of problem which you may not realize if you are not an expert at these fields.
-What I really want to get is not the rank#1, but **how joyful to hack kinds of engineering topics from an individual‘s effort**.
+( It is better to check [the wonderful in the section of Talks and Writings](###Talks%20and%20Writings), not only the prizes.
+Prizes for all kinds of competitions are just like microbenchmarks for codes.
+What I really want to get is not the rank#1, but **how joyful to explore kinds of engineering topics from an individual‘s effort**. )

 <div>
 <p align="center">